jgsn93/backend-project/README.md

 ## Background and Description

-This is the first project I have completed since being at Northcoders, building an API for the purpose of accessing data programatically stored within a PSQL database.
+This is the first project I have completed since being at Northcoders, building an API for the purpose of accessing data programatically stored within an PSQL database.
 This is to mimic the building of a real world backend service which will be built upon in my next project with front end architecture.

 This server can be used to obtain `articles`, `comments`, `users`, and `topics`, as well as tools for `adding`, `deleting`, and `updating` information about them in various ways.